ZEN10111/GL_DevOps_BaseCamp/Task. IaaC tools: Terraform/Task. IaaC tools: Terraform.md

 }
 ```

-To delete all created resources, run
+To delete all created resources run

 ```
 terraform destroy